allenai/rslearn/docs/DatasetFormat.md

 ```

 The file contains a JSON list with one dict for each layer that has been prepared (this
-only includes layers that are popluated from data sources).
+only includes layers that are populated from data sources).
 The dict specifies the
 layer name, along with the item groups that matched. `item_groups` is a serialized
 `list[list[Item]]`, where each sub-list is one group of data source items that should
 be merged/mosaicked together to form one raster or vector file for the window.
 If there